-- If you arrive early and there is a computer available, you will be permitted to start early. - When you sit down at the test center for the exam, you will be provided a pencil, piece of paper and a hand-held calculator.
+- If you arrive early and there is a computer available, you will be permitted to start early. - When you sit down at the test center for the exam, you may be provided a pencil, piece of paper and a hand-held calculator; or will use the online calculator on your screen.
 Use this time to write down important information for easy reference during the exam.
 For instance, note the following: - List the perils - List your acronyms (FLAVVER, FLAVVERT, SWISH, LORAC, etc.) and the meanings - Any important numbers or calculations you've memorized.